-NaaS also provides a great solution for organizations hoping to better leverage their existing assets.
+NaaS also provides a great solution for organizations hoping to better leverage their existing assets, such as network equipment, PCs, laptops, servers, and storage devices.
 In addition to helping organizations acquire new technologies, NaaS can be used to refinance existing equipment as well, providing a welcome cash injection for both your business and IT department.

-Finally, NaaS programs can help your organization properly reuse, recycle, or dispose of unused network components.
+And with climate change now solidly at the top of the global agenda, NaaS programs can help your organization by properly redeploying network components.
 This way, you can benefit from a tech refresh while eliminating waste: better for your organization, better for the environment.